sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 Beyond that, Flex does not have different levels of user access within the marketplace.
-Operators who want to create more complex user hierarchies will need to think about the levels of user access they want each custom role to have and potentially use a custom backend solution to complement Flex default user management.
+Operators who want to create more complex user hierarchies will need to think about the levels of user access they want each custom role to have, and potentially use a custom backend solution to complement Flex default user management.
 If you are contemplating creating a user hierarchy in your Flex marketplace, contact [Flex Support](mailto:flex-support@sharetribe.com) and let us know your